-SEC provides expanded no-action relief from broker-dealer registration for intermediaries in private M&A transactions
+SEC staff provides expanded no-action relief from broker-dealer registration for intermediaries in private M&A transactions - .PDF file.

 The staff of the Securities and Exchange Commission’s (SEC’s) Division of Trading and Markets issued a no-action letter on 4 February that provides important new guidance on how intermediaries may effect securities transactions in connection with the transfer of ownership of privately held companies without having to register and be regulated as broker-dealers under the Securities Exchange Act of 1934.